We want everyone involved in cricket in Kent to have a safe, positive experience and be welcomed and supported in their activities.

 DBS Update Service

-Please ensure you join the DBS Update Service.
+Please ensure you follow the ECB guidance and sign up to the DBS Update Service.
 If you do not, your ECB DBS will only be valid for one year and you will be required to complete a new one after this time.
-You will receive instructions about how to join from the ECB once you have submitted your form.
-Follow these instructions.
-You must join within 28 days of the issue of the disclosure (DBS rules).
+You must join within 30 days of the issue of the disclosure (DBS rules).

-The Update Service allows the ECB to check your DBS disclosure free of charge to ensure your criminal record has not changed. hey currently do this annually.
+The Update Service allows the ECB to check your DBS disclosure free of charge to ensure your criminal record has not changed.
+They currently do this annually.

 Joining the DBS Update Service is free of charge for volunteers and costs £13 a year for paid roles (payable to the DBS).